ajay097/firstres/README4.md

 ## Document for restore-backup for disaster recovery ------

-### First took the full-backup of cleint for restore---
+### First take the full-backup of cleint for restore---
 ### To create  the backup run the command----
 ```bash
 run           # It shows all the cleint